45beepy/Supernmarket-info-page/README.md

 # Supernmarket-info-page
-A Webpage for a Supermarket
+A Website for a Supermarket using HTML, CSS from Bootstrap.